Updated by Ben Chuang

 Chinos are pants made of a lightweight material such as cotton or twill that are often worn in both formal and casual occasions.
 Traditional colors are tan and beige.

 Chinos come in a more variety of colors than the typical tan khaki, with hidden pockets, a lighter fabric, and have no pleats in the fabric at all.
 They are more fitted and cut in a slimmer fit than khakis and can be worn in both formal and casual occasions, while khakis are more often worn in casual occasions only.

-Chinos are not dress pants, but they can also be worn in formal occasions.
+Chinos are not strictly for formal occasions, but they can also be worn in formal settings due to their versatility.
 Dress pants are typically made of wool and are usually worn with a suit jacket and only on formal occasions, while chino pants are made of a canvas like material and can be both formal and informal.

 - What is Chino Cloth?

 Chino cloth is a twill fabric made of cotton that was developed in the 19th century for British and French military uniforms.
 It’s designed to be comfortable and durable.

 - What are Chino Pants for Women?

 Women’s chinos are made of the same material as men’s chino pants and are used in both formal and informal settings.
 They are comfortable, slim fit, and easy to style with blouses and blazers.